-The cost of a train ticket is free for any cancer patient while for attendants there is a 75% discount on the fare.
+The cost of a train ticket is free for any cancer patient while for attendants there is a 75 percent discount on the fare.

-Most of the hospitals in Bikaner city are covered under Mukh Mantri Punjab Cancer Raahat Kosh Scheme through which patients can get financial assistance up to Rs 1,50,000 (\$1,787).
+Most of the hospitals in the city of Bikaner are covered under Mukh Mantri Punjab Cancer Raahat Kosh Scheme through which patients can get financial assistance up to Rs 1,500,000 (\$US1,787).
 Whereas the scheme is much harder for patients to access in Punjab.

-Cancer capital
+Cancer Capital

-The widespread prevalence of cancer in Punjab - and more recently in adjoining Haryana - has helped earn India the unenviable title of the world's cancer capital.
+The widespread prevalence of cancer in Punjab - and more recently the adjoining state of Haryana - has helped earn India the unenviable title of the world's cancer capital.

-There are many reasons for poor health among Punjab's population but environmental degradation and water, soil, and air pollution are known to be the most common causes of cancer in India.
+There are many reasons for poor health among Punjab's population but environmental degradation and water, soil and air pollution are known to be the most common causes of cancer in India.

-Cancer cases in the country are at an all-time high, after public officials shared in Parliament earlier this year that there were 14,96,972 cases in 2023 up from 14,61,427 in 2022.
-There was a record 300% rise in cases between 2017 and 2018.
+Cancer cases in the country are at an all-time high, after public officials shared in Parliament earlier this year that there were 1,496,972 cases in 2023 up from 1,461,427 in 2022.
+There was a record 300 percent rise in cases between 2017 and 2018.

 Studies indicated that 1.4 million people had cancer in India in 2020 and the case numbers may rise to 1.57 million by 2025.
-The reason for this spike may be due to changes in food consumption patterns, increased genetic predisposition to the disease, as well as negligence in seeking medical attention at the onset of cancer.
+The reason for this spike may be due to changes in food consumption patterns, increased genetic predisposition to the disease as well as negligence in seeking medical attention at the onset of cancer.

-Another report indicates that Punjab saw a four-time rise in cervical, oral, and breast cancer cases among people over 30 in 2022.
+Another report indicates that Punjab saw a four-time rise in cervical, oral and breast cancer cases among people over 30 in 2022.

-A Forbes India report indicates that Haryana and Punjab have shown moderate economic growth, notching up per capita net state domestic products of Rs 3,25,000 (\$3,879) and Rs 1,95,000 (\$2,327) respectively in the financial year 2022-2023.
+A Forbes India report indicates that Haryana and Punjab have shown moderate economic growth, notching up per capita net state domestic products of Rs 325,000 (\$US3,879) and Rs 195,000 (\$US2,327) respectively in the financial year 2022-2023.